 The difference between passive and active subwoofers is that passive subwoofers use an external power source like a receiver or an amplifier, while an active subwoofer contains a built-in amplifier.

-This means passive subwoofer are usually smaller and less bulky than active subwoofers and produces weaker bass.
+This means passive subwoofer is usually smaller and less bulky than active subwoofers and produces weaker bass.

-Lets get into more details about active vs passive subwoofers.
+Let’s get into more detail about active vs passive subwoofers.
 You can also check out our related article on passive vs active speakers.